sematext/docs/docs/logagent/installation-docker.md

 ## Installation for Docker

 Logagent is a general purpose log shipper.
 The Logagent Docker image is pre-configured for the log collection on container platforms.
 It runs as a tiny container on every Docker host and collects logs for all cluster nodes and their containers.
-All container logs and enrichment with Kubernetes and Docker EE/Swarm metadata.
+All container logs are enriched with Kubernetes and Docker EE/Swarm metadata.

 To run Sematext Docker Agent you will need a Logs App Token.
 If you don't have Logs Apps yet, you can [create Apps now](https://apps.sematext.com/ui/integrations).